-Major medical bills: If you’ve spent more than 10% of your AGI (adjusted gross income) on qualified medical expenses, you may be able to write them off if you itemize your deductions.
+Major medical bills: In general, if you’ve spent more than 7.5% of your adjusted gross income (AGI) on qualified medical expenses, you may be able to write them off if you itemize your deductions.

-Student loan debt interest: Deductible up to $2,500, depending on your income level.
+Student loan debt interest: Depending on your modified adjusted gross income (MAGI), you may be able to deduct up to $2,500.
 This is an “above-the-line” deduction, which means you can take it even if you opt for the standard deduction.

 Business-related deductions: If you’re a freelancer or you work from home, you should also look into business-related deductions, like the cost of your home office space.

 You might also be able to deduct certain supplies, travel expenses, and even meals and entertainment.

 In certain scenarios, the IRS extends credits to eligible taxpayers.
 Tax credits count as an actual reduction of your total tax bill.
 If the tax credit is refundable, you’ll get a refund if your tax credits exceed what you owe.

 For instance, if you would have owed $500 and claim $1,000 in tax credits, not only will your payment be waived — you’ll also receive a $500 tax refund.